Charities print and web design

 ROGER WALKINTON, DEPUTY DIRECTOR OF DEVELOPMENT, ST PAUL’S CATHEDRAL

 The MS Society invited us to compete in a tender process to produce a practical guide for hospitals, residential and nursing homes to Multiple Sclerosis, its symptoms and treatments.
 Our successful bid led us to design and deliver this guide, and we continue to provide occasional updates to the artwork.

 The guide is based on the MS Society’s brand guidelines, yet as part of our work we create a distinctive look with a bold geometric front cover meaning that a professional in a hurry could find it easily on a bookshelf.
 This design was then carried through into the rest of the guide.

-Cover of the MS Society ‘Quick Guide’ – part of this charities print and web design project
+Cover and interior design of the MS Society ‘Quick Guide’ – a great piece of print design for a charity

 We were approached by the founding team behind Aspyre Africa, a newly-launched charity providing young people in Senegal with access to vocational training very much attuned to the local labour market.